-Looking for the best hair salon in Singapore whether it’s to switch up your look with a brand new haircut or highlights, or indulge in a luxurious treatment to fight the frizz?
-We’ve rounded up our favourite hair salons in Singapore that can cut, treat and colour all hair types, from Asian to Caucasian – so, go ahead, get booking!
+Looking for the best hair salon in Singapore whether it’s to switch up your look with a brand new haircut or blonde highlights, hair extensions, or to indulge in a luxurious hair treatment to fight the frizz?
+We’ve rounded up our favourite hair salons in Singapore that can cut, treat and colour all hair types, from Asian to Caucasian hair – so, go ahead, get booking!

 What I had: Haircut, colour and nourishing treatment, four hours, $380

-My thoughts: “A luminary of the Singapore hair scene, Chez Vous has been cutting and colouring the city’s locks for over two decades.
-Its formula for such long-term success is simple – only hair directors are allowed.
+My review: “A luminary of the Singapore hair scene, Chez Vous has been cutting and colouring the city’s locks for over two decades.
+The formula for such long-term success of this hair salon is simple – only hair directors are allowed.
 All stylists have at least 10 years of experience, so you can feel confident that your hair is in good hands.

 I’m a natural dark blonde and was a total hair-colour virgin, but three children and the passing years have taken their toll and the grey could no longer be denied.
 I wanted an easy-to-maintain, natural look that wouldn’t require regular trips to the salon.